Week 1: Genome Analytics

 nextflow run main.nf -profile local,conda

-5. When you have successfully created this channel, you should use the set function to assign it to a variable.
-Name this variable fa_ch. set should replace the usage of view, which does not assign your channel to a variable but simply prints its contents to standard out.
+1. When you have successfully created this channel, you should use the set function to assign it to a variable.
+Name this variable fa_ch.

-Week 1 Tasks Summary
+Week 1 Detailed Tasks Summary

 2. Read through the README.md, which describes the directory structure we will be utilizing throughout the semester.